Scientific Name

 How to Grow and Care

-Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
+Aloe is a very forgiving plant.
 However, as with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.

 Aloes are not particularly fast-growing and will only rarely need repotting.
 Repot plants in the spring that are tipping over their pots or have ceased growing.
-Use a fast-draining potting mix with one-third sand or pebbles.
-During repotting of a larger plant, it is possible to carefully divide the root ball.
+Use a fast-draining potting mix with one-third of sand or pebbles.
+When repotting a larger plant, dividing the root ball carefully is possible.
 Some kinds of Aloe will send off off-sets that can be potted independently.

-It needs strong, bright light.
+It needs intense, bright light.
 They can withstand full summer sunlight once acclimated.
 In the winter, provide bright light.
 It prefers warmer temperatures of 70 to 80 °F (21 to 27 °C) but will survive down to 40 °F (4.5 °C).
 Feed with a cactus fertilizer in the summer only.
 Suspend feeding in the winter as the plant goes dormant.

 See more at How to Grow and Care for Aloe.